TexasInstruments/tvm/ti-docs/source/infering.rst

   node 17: tidl_0  1279.285 microseconds
   node 4294967295: Graph  13856.93 microseconds

-When TIDL unsupported layers are running on C7x, ``tvm_arm.trace`` will only include execution time for a single node representing the whole graph.
-E.g.
+When TIDL unsupported layers are running on C7x, ``tvm_arm.trace`` includes only the execution time for a single node representing the whole graph.
+For example:

 .. code:: console